FRC2706/Vision2022-Competition/README.md

 # Vision2022-Competition
-Merge Robotics Vision Competition Code for 2022
+Vision code for the 2022 season Rapid Reset